Zenexer/internet-reference/Mac Keyboard Symbols.md

 |  ⇧  | Shift       |    Yes     |     |                |
 |  ⌘  | Command     |    Yes     |    |       No       |

-The Command key was formerly represented by an Apple logo.
+The Command key was previously represented by an Apple logo.
 The Apple logo is one fo the few symbols here that can be easily typed with a typical keyboard layout: <kbd>⌥⇧K</kbd>

 There is also an <kbd>Fn</kbd> modifier on modern Mac keyboards.
 Typically, this isn't seen in keyboard shortcuts because it's primarily used to access keys <kbd>F1</kbd> through <kbd>F20</kbd>.
-However, it can technically be combined with <kbd>Control</kbd> plus one other key to get a unique legacy combination.
+However, it can technically be combined with <kbd>Control</kbd> plus one other key to create a unique legacy combination.
 Each of these <kbd>Fn</kbd> + <kbd>Control</kbd> combinations maps to a character in Unicode's U+F700 to U+F7FF private use range.
-Some programs will erroneously print these characters upon receiving such a combination.
+Some programs may mistakenly print these characters when receiving such a combination.
 With system Mac fonts, these characters lack visible glyphs and are for internal use only.
 Quote from ftp://ftp.unicode.org/Public/MAPPINGS/VENDORS/APPLE/CORPCHAR.TXT:

 > NeXT's OpenStep reserved corporate characters in the range 0xF700 to
 > 0xF8FF for transient use as keyboard function keys.
 The ones actually